Skip to main content

 #Shopping

-Great Singapore Sale (GSS) runs through July — discounts of 20–70% across ION Orchard, Paragon, Ngee Ann City, Mandarin Gallery, VivoCity, and Suntec City.
+The Great Singapore Sale (GSS) runs annually from late June into early August, with discounts of 20–70% across ION Orchard, Paragon, Ngee Ann City, Mandarin Gallery, VivoCity, and Suntec City.
+Mid-July is typically the deepest-discount window before stock thins.

-GST refunds are available at Changi Airport for foreign-passport purchases over S$100.
+The Tourist GST refund is available at Changi Airport for foreign-passport purchases over S$100 made at participating retailers.

 #Culture & Etiquette